hameerabbasi/sparse-ndarray-protocols/README.rst

 CSD
 ---
-Format code is ``csd``.
 An acronym for Compressed Sparse Dimensions.
 A generalization of CSR, CSC and COO.

 This format is a sub-format of BSD.